Statistics

 Latest report

-This report details root causes and contributory factors of airspace infringements to provide information and help increase knowledge and awareness.
-It has been written by the CAA’s Airspace infringement Team who had access to Mandatory Occurrence Reports/Alleged Breach of Air Navigation Legislation Reports for all reported occurrences, and over 1,000 pilot reports, for reported airspace infringements in 2023.
+This report sets out the causes and contributing factors of airspace infringements to improve knowledge and awareness.
+It has been written by the CAA’s Airspace infringement Team using data from Mandatory Occurrence Reports and Alleged Breach of Air Navigation Legislation Reports, and over 1,000 pilot submissions covering 1,136 reported airspace infringements in 2025.

 Past reports

-These reports were produced by a sub-group of the Civil Aviation Authority’s Airspace Infringement Working Group (AIWG).
-The group currently includes three people, all independent of the CAA: two industry experts whose experience covers microlight flying and instruction, higher performance commercial and IFR flying and instruction alongside a third member with experience in SEP flying and PhD level work in causal factors.
+These earlier reports were produced by a sub-group of the Civil Aviation Authority’s Airspace Infringement Working Group (AIWG).
+The group included two industry experts whose experience covered microlight flying and instruction, higher performance commercial and IFR flying and instruction alongside a third member with experience in SEP flying and PhD level work in causal factors.

 Keep reading